leovan/leovan.me/content/_index.md

 I'm Leo (Fan Yeliang).
 I got my Master degree of Management in 2012.
-My current research pursuit is Deep Learning & Reinforcement Learning with focus on applictions in Intelligent Agriculture.
+My current research pursuit is Deep Learning & Reinforcement Learning with focus on applications in Intelligent Agriculture.
 Previously, I've also worked on NLP, Complex Network & Knowledge Graph.
 I like reading, thinking, music, movie, cooking, photography and fitness.
 Since all these things make me feel be loved by this world.